cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 ## Linux Containers

 Cirrus CI supports `container` and `arm_container` instances in order to run your CI workloads on `amd64` and `arm64` platforms respectively.
-Cirrus CI uses Kubernetes clusters running in different clouds that are the most suitable for running each platform:

-* For `container` instances Cirrus CI uses a GKE cluster of compute-optimized instances running in Google Cloud.
+Cirrus CI uses a GKE cluster of compute-optimized instances running in Google Cloud.
-* For `arm_container` instances Cirrus CI uses a EKS cluster of Graviton2 instances running in AWS.

 Cirrus Cloud Clusters are configured the same way as anyone can configure a private Kubernetes cluster for their own repository.
 Cirrus CI supports connecting managed Kubernetes clusters from most of the cloud providers.
 Please check out